graphcore/tutorials/kernel_benchmarks/tensorflow/README.md

-## Graphcore benchmarks: Grouped convolution, GRU, LSTM and RNN layers with TensorFlow
+# Kernel benchmarks: Grouped convolution, GRU, LSTM and RNN layers with TensorFlow

-This README describes how to run the benchmarks for models with a single type of layer and synthetic data in training and inference.
+This README describes how to run benchmarks for models with a single type of layer and synthetic data in training and inference.

-## Benchmarking

-To reproduce the published Mk2 throughput benchmarks, please follow the setup instructions in this README, and then follow the instructions in [README_Benchmarks.md](README_Benchmarks.md)

 ## Overview